lgmgeo/liftoverSV/README.md

 ## liftoverSV:

-Lifts over a SV VCF file from one reference build to a target build:
+Lift over a SV VCF file from one reference build to a target build:

-* Lifts over #CHROM, POS, REF, ALT, INFO/END and INFO/SVEND</br>
+* Lift over #CHROM, POS, REF, ALT, INFO/END and INFO/SVEND</br>
    (chromosomes, coordinates and sequences are lifted)

-* Lifts over INFO/SVLEN, INFO/SVSIZE:
+* Lift over INFO/SVLEN, INFO/SVSIZE:
    - Lifts over for deletion, duplication and inversion (SVLEN_lifted = End_lifted - Start_Lifted)
    - Keep the same SVLEN/SVSIZE for insertion (the number of the inserted bases remains the same)
    - Set SVLEN/SVSIZE to "." for SV type not equal to DEL, DUP, INV or INS (TRA, CPX...)